Which place is cheaper, Providence or Atlanta?

 When we compare the travel costs of actual travelers between Atlanta and Providence, we can see that Providence is more expensive.
 And not only is Atlanta much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Atlanta would let you spend less money overall.
 Or, you could decide to spend more money in Atlanta and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Providence would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Providence than you might in Atlanta.

-Atlanta is bigger, and its population is about 2.4 times larger than the population of Providence.
-When comparing the population of Atlanta vs. Providence, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Atlanta has a larger population, and is about 2 times larger than the population of Providence.
+When comparing the sizes of Atlanta and Providence, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.